BugAlertDotOrg/bugalert/README.md

 Pull requests are welcome and encouraged.

 ### Run Locally
+Clone this repo and `cd` into it:
+`git@github.com:BugAlertDotOrg/bugalert.git && cd bugalert`

+Clone the bugalert-pelican repo in as well:
+`git@github.com:BugAlertDotOrg/bugalert-pelican.git`

 In a Python 3.6+ environment, install all project requirements:
 `pip install -Ur requirements.txt`

 After that, you can run a local instance with:
-`pelican --autoreload --listen -s pelicanconf.py`
+`rm -rf output && pelican --autoreload --listen -s bugalert-pelican/pelicanconf.py`